 God does not take delight in weakness.
 Meekness is not weakness.
 God does not want us to come to Him with our tales between our legs like a whipped dog.
 God does not take delight in dispensing His grace to whipped dogs that wag their tales out of fear.
 He does not hold feeble character in high value.

 Meekness is the state whereby a person enjoys who and what God is.
 We cannot acquire meekness by following some overt behavior pattern.
 Meekness comes from God who works within us.
 We cannot have this apart from God.
-When we have it, we operate independent from external influences on our souls for we enjoy God regardless of circumstance.
-We cannot make God blessed but He can make us blessed.
+When we have it, we operate independently from external influences on our souls, for we enjoy God regardless of circumstance.
+We cannot make God blessed, but He can make us blessed.

 “Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls” (James 1:21).